theJonathanXue/top-webtoons/README.md

 # Scraper

-Webtoon Data scraped using Python and BeautifulSoup4.
-Images scraped from google images using Selenium.
+I wrote a [Python script](https://github.com/theJonathanXue/webtoon-rating-scraper) to scrape the data for this project.
+Webtoon Data were scraped using BeautifulSoup4, while Webtoon thumbnails were scraped from google images using Selenium.
 Data was scraped on Jan 28, 2023.

 [Live Demo](https://thejonathanxue.github.io/top-webtoons/) :point_left: